tomerRcode/Specific-style-transfer/README.md

 If you want the same style applied to all objects without affecting the background, you only need a single style image.

 Note: In the code, the uploaded images are referenced by their file extensions (e.g., .jpg or .png).
-Make sure to update these references to match the actual extensions of the images you upload.
+Make sure to update these references to match the actual extensions of the images you upload. in addition we uploaded couple of photos and styles for you to try.